 The last thing to expect after the affair, if you choose to stay in the relationship, is that the cheater (if they are doing almost all of the above steps), must be allowed to let go of the guilt and be released from any emotional prison they or their partner set them up in.

-Yes, the cheater does get reprieve after months of accountability.
-However, like I mentioned earlier, the healing period can take up to a year.
-Hopefully during that time, there is more leniency after each month because the cheater should now be being completely open and honest about what’s going on in their life.
+Yes, the cheater does get a reprieve after months of accountability.
+However, as I mentioned earlier, the healing period can take up to a year.
+Hopefully, during that time, there is more leniency after each month because the cheater should now be being completely open and honest about what’s going on in their life.
 When the cheater is willing to do whatever is required to show that they are completely dedicated to their partner and the relationship and have learned greatly from their mistakes, the cheater should eventually be treated as a trusted, loving partner who would never want to risk their relationship ever again.

 This means the partner of a cheater must get into the space of loving and trusting their partner more and more to the point where the mistakes of the past aren’t seen as omens for the future but as a reminder of the lack of communication they once had.
 Continuing to express and share with each other is what keeps the relationship strong and secure because the truth is always laid out before you.
-You can work with truth.
+You can work with the truth.
 You can’t work with silence or lies.

 Again, during and especially after the healing period, the victim’s anger has to dissipate and the cheater’s guilt has to wane.
 I’ve seen some relationships experience years of unhappiness and upset because one or both partners could not get beyond the negativity of that time in their life.

 Though there will be emotional triggers that happen from time to time after the healing period, they should become less and less prevalent to the point where they do not interfere with love and connection any longer.
 It could take years for old triggers to be discovered and processed, as one could pop up at any moment.
 But just know that triggers are a normal function of healing.